Mayme Ousley: Life and career

 Ousley and her husband were active in the local Masonic and Odd Fellows lodges.
 She served in many other civic roles during her career, including as a trustee of the State Board of Training Schools and Odd Fellows Retirement home in Liberty, Missouri; as president of the State Assembly of Rebekah Lodge; an officer of the Phelps County Historical Society, the National Good Roads Association, and the Order of Eastern Star; and a member of the Trinity Episcopal Church.
 With her husband she was a member of the local chamber of commerce and the St. James Charity Board.

-She died in 1970, and is buried in St. James, as is her husband; a portrait hangs in the city hall of the town, which was named for her in 2013.
+Her husband died in 1958 at the age of 75.
+Ousley died in 1970 at the age of 83, and is buried at Saint James Cemetery in St. James, Missouri along with her husband.
+A portrait hangs in the city hall of the town, which was named for her in 2013.

 Ousley's papers today are held by the State Historical Society of Missouri.